-Once you get past the loss of default landing tabs, you will likely next notice additional changes to the way you Facebook apps and custom tabs are displayed.
+Once you get past the loss of default landing tabs, next you will likely notice additional changes to the way your Facebook apps and custom tabs are displayed.

-- Prioritization – While the photos box always will stay in the first position, you have the option to put your apps and content tabs in the next three spaces.
-This way, you can display your most important apps and custom content tabs without having to hope that a visitor knows to click the down arrow.
-Click on the down arrow next to your row of apps, hover over a tab, and click on the Pencil icon.
-Then use the “Swap Position With” options to move your boxes around to the order you would like them displayed.
+- Prioritization - While the photos box will always stay in the first position, you have the option to put your apps and content tabs in the next three spaces.
+This way, you can display your most important apps and custom content tabs without having to hope that a visitor knows to click on the down arrow.
+Click on the down arrow next to your row of apps, hover over a tab and click on the Pencil icon.
+Then use the “Swap Position With” option to move your boxes around in the order you would like them to be displayed.

 - Content Size - Custom content and apps now have a width of 810 pixels to work with.
 Any of your current apps or custom content should be centered within this space until they are changed by you or your application provider to fit the new layout.

-- Direct URL – The only alternative to a default landing tab is directly linking to the tab you want to direct your fan page visitors to.
-Click on the tab you want visitors to see first when they come to your page, and copy the URL from your browser’s address bar as shown below.
-Then use this URL when you link to your fan page within your website content, email signature, and other locations.
+- Direct URL - The only alternative to a default landing tab is directly linking to the tab you want your fan page visitors to go to.
+Click on the tab you want your visitors to see first when they come to your page and copy the URL from your browser’s address bar as shown below.
+Then use this URL when you link to your fan page within your website content, email signature and other locations.

-One other major new features that visitors to your Facebook page can take part in is private messages.
+One other major new feature that visitors to your Facebook Page can take part in is private messages.

 - Keeping Bad Comments Off Your Wall - One perk to having the private messaging option on your page is that it has the potential to steer angry customers or fans from writing on your wall to writing to you in private.
 This way, you can handle a situation without it becoming an ugly (and possibly viral) mess for your brand.

-- Losing Wall Engagement – The other downside to messages is they might take away public engagement with your wall.
-Instead of commenting on one of your posts, they may message your page instead.
+- Losing Wall Engagement - The other downside to messages is they might take away public engagement with your wall.
+Instead of commenting on one of your posts, the reader may message you privately instead.

-- Turning Off Messages – Once you’ve balanced the pros and cons of the private messaging system, if you choose to turn off private messaging for you page, you can.
+- Turning Off Messages - After considering the pros and cons of the private messaging system, if you choose to turn off private messaging for your page, you can.
 Facebook certainly did.
 Simply go to your Admin Panel, then click on Manage and Edit Page.
 On the Manage Permissions screen, you will see a checkbox for Show “Message” Button on your page.
 Simply uncheck that to turn off the private messages option.

 The New Admin Panel

-The new Admin Panel for your Facebook pages gives you the most important information about your page in a quick glance.
+The new Admin Panel for your Facebook Pages gives you the most important information about your page at a quick glance.

-The following are some features you will definitely want to check out, staring with the at a glance sections.
+The following are some of the features you will definitely want to check out:

 - Notifications - Of course, notifications are not new.
 But when you click the See All link, you will find an RSS feed for your page notifications.
 This comes in handy if you manage a lot of pages but don’t want to go to them individually to check your notifications.
 Now you can simply subscribe to the RSS feed for all of your pages’ notifications to see them all in your RSS reader.

-- New Likes – Click on the See All link under New Likes to see the latest people who have liked your page.
-Use the dropdown to also see the Facebook pages that have liked your page.
+- New Likes - Click on the See All link under New Likes to see the latest people who have liked your page.
+Use the dropdown menu to see other Facebook Pages that have liked your page.

 Next, you’ll want to check out your dropdown menu options, starting with Manage.

-- Manage > Edit Page – Under the Manage menu, you will find the Edit Page section.
-One of the most important screens you will want to visit when you convert to the new design is Manage Permissions as shown above.
-Here you can customize the posting ability of fans on your page, post visibility, tagging ability, private messages option, and other settings.
-The rest of the information is the same as your page’s previous Admin Panel.
+- Manage > Edit Page - Under the Manage menu, you will find the Edit Page section.
+One of the most important screens you will want to visit when you convert to the new design is Manage Permissions, as shown above.
+Here you can customize the posting ability of fans on your page, post visibility, tagging ability, private messages option and other settings.
+The rest of the information is the same as in your page’s previous Admin Panel.

-- Manage > Use Activity Log – If you have used the Activity Log for your personal timeline profile, this one is similar.
+- Manage > Use Activity Log - If you have used the Activity Log for your personal timeline profile, you’ll see that this one is similar.
 Scroll through your activity log to see posts by your page and by your fans.
-Click on the icons to the right of each update to change the settings for each post to Highlighted on page, Allowed on Page, Hidden from Page, Delete Post, Change Date, or Report / Mark as Spam.
+Click on the icons to the right of each update to change the settings for each post to Highlighted on Page, Allowed on Page, Hidden from Page, Delete Post, Change Date, or Report/Mark as Spam.